- How we collect information about you when you use our services

 - process your IP address to help diagnose problems with our servers and administer our websites

-inform you of any new promotions, products and services offered or in order to carry out market research
+- inform you of any new events, news and services offered or in order to carry out market research

-- process any competitions or surveys that you have participated in
+- process any surveys that you have participated in

-Where we process personally identifiable information in the course of our conferencing, audio or on-line services, this is done to allow us to provide the services which your company has asked us to provide, for example, by allowing us to create an authorized user ID for you, to allow you to use our services and by allowing us to provide billing and service usage information to your company.
+Where we process personally identifiable information in the course of our conferencing, audio, events or on-line services, this is done to allow us to provide the services which you or your company has asked us to provide, for example, by allowing us to notify you of changes to events.

 Who do we share your information with?